bheyns/Flight-System/README.md

-# Projects
+# Android App
-This is all the projects that I have done over the years , There is a flight system and webservice which Help students register to CTI
+This is an android application that I did for my 3rd Java project.
+It contains a calculator , a Quiz and a simple paint brush